JR-Morgan/MushroomForest/README.md

 - W, S, A, and D - will move the camera
 - Arrow Keys	 - will rotate the camera
 - \- and + keys will decrease and increase the number of mushrooms
+- X, Y, and Z will view the axis view, from there up and down arrow keys will increase / decrease  zoom

 ## Animation